fluree/fluree-sample-todolist/README.md

 ### Try the app out with [StackBlitz](https://stackblitz.com/)!
 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/fluree/fluree-sample-todolist?title=Fluree%20Todo%20List%20Sample&file=.env)
-> Note!
-After opening in StackBlitz, don't forget to update the `.env` file there as described in step 3 in the [Getting Started](#getting-started) below!

 ## Quick note on Sample App Design
 Simplicity and minimalism were prioritized in this sample application in order to highlight the usage of [`fluree-client`](https://github.com/fluree/fluree-client) and the interactions with Fluree.
 Because of this, most application logic resides in the top-level `App.tsx` file and other best practices, like optimistic client-side updates, were eschewed in favor of UI affordances that show when [`fluree-client`](https://github.com/fluree/fluree-client) is interacting with Fluree.
 The hope is to give you an understanding of how your applications will use [`fluree-client`](https://github.com/fluree/fluree-client) to interact with Fluree.